DanPurdy/takecounter/README.md

 ### History Management
 ---

-To help you spend less time configuring takecounter it will track your pass and take history as you use it.
-This history will be stored in the localstorage of your browser in key value format
+To help you spend less time configuring takecounter, your pass and take history will be stored locally in your browser as you use it in a key-value format.

 i.e.
 ```js